fabianaapateanu/training-mobile-appium-desktop/README.md

         ![Alt text](screenshots/SimpleYambaSession.png?raw=true)

-        You can find the json with these capabilities here: (this can be copied directly in the `JSON Representation`)
+        You can find the json with these capabilities here: (this can be copied directly in the `JSON Representation` section)
         * `inspector/simpleYambaSession.json`

      4. Click the `Start Session` button which will start the Appium session and open a new Inspector window to